-SQL Server on virtual machines
+SQL Server on Azure Virtual Machines

 Host enterprise SQL Server apps in the cloud